How Do You Solve a Problem Like Roberta?

-"How Do You Solve a Problem Like Roberta?" is the eleventh episode of the second season of the American animated television sitcom The Cleveland Show.
-It aired on Fox in the United States on January 16, 2011.
+"How Do You Solve a Problem Like Roberta?" is the eleventh episode of the second season of the American animated television sitcom The Cleveland Show, and the 32nd episode overall.
+Written by Aaron Lee and directed by Anthony Agrusa, it originally aired on Fox in the United States on January 16, 2011.
 The episode had guest appearances by Wilmer Valderrama and cast members of the show Glee.

 In this episode, after Cleveland criticizes her parenting skills, Donna lets him deal with Roberta by himself.
 This episode came in third with 5.5 million viewers, beating American Dad! and Bob's Burgers.

 Plot

 At a school carnival, Cleveland wins two tickets for a weekend at a spa and Rallo wishes himself to be invisible which he believes in as he pulls pranks in the nude.
 When Roberta and Donna grow apart, Donna reaches her wits end.
 After Cleveland criticizes her parenting skills, Donna lets him deal with Roberta by himself and takes off with Kendra for the spa weekend Cleveland had won.
 Cleveland tries to get on Roberta's good side by letting her spend time with Federline only to find out they broke up and Roberta is dating an older boy named Diego.
 When Cleveland forbids her from going out with Diego, he tries to make up for it by hosting a party at their house instead.

 When Cleveland's party is a bust, he heads off to bed leaving Roberta to invite a house full of rowdy partiers (who play music so loud, it makes everything in Cleveland's room jump, and makes Cleveland fall off the bed, jolting him awake to find the partiers) while she uses the cover to sneak off with Diego.
 Finding Federline crying in the bushes from their breakup, they find the only car they can use to pursue Roberta & Diego is Raymond's old driver's education car, which has a stoned Raymond in the backseat.
 Meanwhile, Diego's driving scares Roberta who wants out but Diego refuses until after the race which Roberta finds herself in.
 Directed by Raymond, Cleveland manages to intercept Diego and ejects Raymond who wrecks Diego's car (Raymond then says "I'd like to solve the puzzle, Pat" and passes out, not from the car crash, as he was uninjured, but from having smoked a large amount of marijuana shortly before).
 Recovering Roberta from the wreck, Cleveland gives credit for driving to Federline letting Roberta make out with him.
 Rushing home, they clean up the mess from the party before Donna comes home.
 When Roberta shows a changed attitude towards Donna, Donna starts to doubt her parenting skills for real, until Cleveland tells her of the events of the weekend.
 Cleveland says the raising teenage girls is hard and they should concentrate on Cleveland Jr. who chooses that moment to walk past naked believing himself to be invisible thanks to Rallo.
 Cleveland ends the episode by asking why Cleveland Jr. has a C-section scar.